 Key Ingredients for One Hour Dinner Rolls

-To make the perfect one-hour dinner rolls, you’ll need a few essential ingredients that are likely already in your pantry:
+To make the best one-hour dinner rolls, you only need a few cupboard basics:

-• Flour: All-purpose flour is typically used, but bread flour can offer a chewier texture.
+- Flour: All-purpose flour is fine, but bread flour gives a chewier bite.

-• Yeast: Instant yeast is preferred for its quick-acting properties, though active dry yeast can be used with minor adjustments.
+- Yeast: Instant yeast is the fastest choice, though active dry yeast works with small tweaks.

-• Salt: This ingredient enhances the flavor of the rolls.
+- Salt: It boosts the flavor of your rolls.

 Detailed Recipe for One Hour Dinner Rolls